-If you were injured in a Virginia car accident by a drunk driver, it might be possible to claim Punitive Damages in your case.
-Separate and apart from compensation for medical bills, lost wages, pain & suffering, punitive damages are awarded to make a statement to the community that drunk driving will not be tolerated.
+If you were injured by a Virginia drunk driver, you might have Punitive Damages claim.
+Different from medical bills, lost wages, pain & suffering, punitive damages send a statement that drunk driving will not be tolerated.

 Not every Virginia car accident case involving a drunk driver is eligible for punitive damages.
 In fact, in our experience, most drunk driving accident cases won’t qualify for punitive damages.
-This is because Virginia law has narrowed which cases are appropriate for such damages to a select few categories of cases.
-To understand whether your situation warrants punitive damages, you need to speak to a skilled attorney to understand Virginia’s complex punitive damages laws.
+Indeed, Virginia law only allows punitive damages in specific circumstances.

 The Defendant was “twice the legal limit.”

 Under Virginia Code Section 8.01-44.5, punitive damages may be allowed when the defendant had a blood alcohol level of .15 or above.
 The statute requires other elements to be proved.
 But always look to see what the defendant’s BAC was when he or she hit you.

 The Defendant, “unreasonably refused” to submit to a BAC test.

 Under Code Section 8.01-44.5, Punitive Damages may be awarded if the Defendant unreasonably refused to submit to having their blood alcohol level tested.
 Whether they “unreasonably” refused will be covered by Virginia’s Implied Consent law under Virginia Code Section 18.268.2.
 While oversimplifying, Virginia law requires one to submit to a blood-alcohol test if they are driving upon a Virginia “highway,” and law enforcement possesses “probable cause” that they are drunk driving.